 Be prepared to get pecked when you do this.
 It is probably best to move her at night.
-You’ll want to have her nest, food, and water already set up so you can simply pick her up and put her back on her eggs where she will be happy again.
+You’ll have her nest, food, and water already set up so you can simply pick her up and put her back on her eggs where she will be happy again.

 3. Incubating, Hatching, and Raising New Chicks

 This step is really easy on you because she does all of the work.

 She will continue to sit on these eggs, keep them warm, and move them as frequently as they need to be moved.
 Once they have hatched she will care for her chicks too.

 After they are hatched, you have another set of decisions to make:

 Are you going to keep her separate from the flock to raise them?

 Or are you going to allow her to raise them with the flock?

 The upside of allowing her to raise the chicks with the flock is that the broody hen is allowed to interact with the flock as usual.
 This allows the chicks to be integrated a little easier as well.

 However, the downside to this is that the chicks are less protected from predators.
 And because chicks can only eat starter feed, this means the whole flock has to go with starter feed.

 That can become very expensive, very quickly.

 However, if you decide to keep the mother hen and her chicks separate, they miss out on interacting with the rest of the flock.
 However, the chicks are better protected from predators.
 And you have to feed fewer birds starter feed which is much easier on your wallet.